mahozad/wavy-slider/README.md

 The library can be used in [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) projects like a regular [Material Slider](https://developer.android.com/reference/kotlin/androidx/compose/material3/package-summary#Slider(kotlin.Float,kotlin.Function1,androidx.compose.ui.Modifier,kotlin.Boolean,kotlin.ranges.ClosedFloatingPointRange,kotlin.Int,kotlin.Function0,androidx.compose.material3.SliderColors,androidx.compose.foundation.interaction.MutableInteractionSource)).
-Supported target platforms are Android, Desktop, and JavaScript (see below for IOS).
+Supported target platforms are Android, IOS, Desktop, and JavaScript.

 It can also be used in a regular single-platform Android project using Jetpack Compose or (possibly) XML views.

 ## Getting started

-For a single-platform project (Android or Desktop or JS):
+For a single-platform project (Android or IOS or Desktop or JS):

 ```kotlin
 dependencies {